 “If one has the right to communicate, then one must also have the right to not receive communication from another.
 It is this latter corollary of the right to communicate that gives us our right to privacy.”

-There is no policy in Scientology that requires Church members to disconnect from anyone, let alone family and friends who simply have different beliefs.
+There is no Scientology Disconnection policy that requires Church members to disconnect from anyone, let alone family and friends who simply have different beliefs.
 To the contrary, the moral code of Scientology mandates that Scientologists respect the religious beliefs of others.
 The Church encourages excellent family relationships, Scientologists or not, and family relations routinely improve with Scientology because the Scientologist learns how to increase communication and resolve any problems that may have previously existed.